Skip to main content Skip to footer

 Pickering’s Council makes important decisions about the City that impact your daily life.
 The City is responsible for Fire Services, Community Centres, an Official Plan for land uses within the City, standards for property maintenance, the maintenance of playgrounds, boulevards and green space plus much more.

-The WBR began by evaluating the suitability of the present wards using the guiding principles established in the Terms of Reference for Pickering’s Ward Boundary Review and applied the principles to all proposed alternatives.
+The WBR began by evaluating the suitability of the 2021 wards using the guiding principles established in the Terms of Reference for Pickering’s Ward Boundary Review and applying the principles to all proposed alternatives.

 Terms of Reference